Karen Sparks' house

 This is a police photograph of 4325 8th Avenue NE.

-After spotting her, it is likely that he started hanging around the outside and probing the exterior for an easy entry point.
+After noticing her through the basement window, it is likely that he hung around outside the house and started probing for an access point.

-The fact that he was able to get inside without waking any of the occupants suggests that he didn't have to force his way in.
+The fact that he was able to get inside without waking any of the occupants suggests that he didn't have to use a lot of force.

-According to King County detective Robert Keppel, there was a door on the left side of the property that was always left unlocked.
-Therefore, it is likely that Bundy noticed this while he was "assessing" the outside.
+King County detective Robert Keppel said that a door on the left side of the property was always left unlocked.
+Therefore, it is possible that Bundy discovered it while he was "assessing" the outside.

 By that stage in his life, he was already an experienced voyeur.
-However, his deviant behavior was beginning to escalate.
-Recently, he had started following random women that he noticed on the street.
+However, his deviant behavior had escalated to the point that he was now beginning to follow random women that he noticed on the street.

 Although he never attacked the unsuspecting women that he shadowed from afar, it did mark a dangerous turning point in his development.
-The violent fantasies that had been with him since early adulthood were now beginning to materialize and take on a more physical form.
+The violent fantasies that had been with him since his teenage years were now beginning to take on a more physical form.

 When he first began probing Sparks' house, he may have only been curiously toying with the idea of going inside.
-Although the prospect of attacking the young woman was almost certainly bouncing around in his head, he might not have been expecting to get that far.
+Although the prospect of attacking the young woman was almost certainly floating around in his head, he may not have been expecting to get that far.

 However, when he carefully gripped the door handle and realized that it went all the way down, everything changed.